tabbyngonjo/implementation-engineering-interview-questions-response/README.md

 We then use the connect method to connect to the MQTT broker at the host "broker.hivemq.com" on port 1883.
 This is a public MQTT broker that anyone can use for testing purposes.
 Finally, we use the publish method to publish a message to the topic "test/topic".
 The message itself is the string "Hello, world!".

+2. Load Management.
+To manage the load on the application, we can use load balancers and horizontal scaling.
+Load balancers distribute incoming requests to multiple servers, which can handle them in parallel.
+Horizontal scaling involves adding more server instances to handle the load, which works in conjunction with load balancers.
+Example Technologies:
+•	Nginx Load Balancer: It provides high performance, reliability, and flexibility for distributing traffic to backend servers.
+•	Amazon Elastic Compute Cloud (EC2): It is a popular cloud platform that provides scalable computing capacity in the cloud.
+Example Configuration:
+To configure Nginx as a load balancer for multiple backend servers, follow these steps:
+1. Install Nginx on a separate server that will act as a load balancer.